 the Number 100 motor, offered either open or enclosed.
 The motor was quite large, measuring 2¾ x 2½ x 1¾

 In 1932, a friend from England showed John Tyler a British-made HO scale locomotive.

 He informed John that British model railroaders were going crazy over these small-scale model trains made

 by the likes of Bassett-Lowke.
 However, there was a problem.
 The

-current motors were only powerful enough to haul short trains.
-This must have started John thinking as he
+current motors available were only powerful enough to haul short trains.
+This started John and Jim thinking and they

 immediately began experimenting with a motor for HO scale engines.
 It would be some time before an actual product

 Mantua's motor development led to a motor small enough for use in 'OO' scale locomotives.
 The team had been

 aware of the growing interest in 'OO' and HO scales in England and the US so they placed a small ad for this motor,